+'''

-FY beginning July 1, 1996: \$525.00 per employee per year.
-FY beginning July 1, 1997: \$545.00 per employee per year.
-FY beginning July 1, 1998: \$560.00 per employee per year.
+FY beginning July 1, 1999: $582.00 per employee per year.
+FY beginning July 1, 2000: $603.00 per employee per year.
+FY beginning July 1, 2001: $624.00 per employee per year.
+FY beginning July 1, 2002: $646.00 per employee per year.

+'''

 The City will pay the employee the clothing allowance amount during the first week of July of each year.
 This amount will be used to purchase uniforms, clothing, and equipment that are required by the City and necessary for the employee to perform his job.
-No later than June 15th of each year, each employee who has received such a payment shall submit to the City a listing of items purchased with this payment.
-Receipts documenting these purchases shall be attached to the listing.
-If an employee fails to spend this amount on clothing, uniforms, and equipment, as defined above by June 15 of any fiscal year, any unspent amount shall become taxable income.
+No later than June 15 of each year, the City will provide each employee with a declaration form upon which the employee will state what amount of that fiscal year's clothing allowance the employee spent on uniforms, clothing, and equipment required for the performance of the employee's job.
+This declaration form will advise that the City will report any amount not spent for this purpose to the IRS for inclusion in the employee's taxable income.
+The employee is solely responsible for maintaining any receipts or invoices for items purchased with this allowance.